OCR-D/ocrd-website/site/en/workflows.md

   </tbody>
 </table>

-### Step 5: Deskewing
+### Step 5: Deskewing (Page Level)

-In this processing step, a document image is taken as input and the skew of that page is corrected by annotating the detected angle and rotating the image.
+In this processing step, a document image is taken as input and the skew of that page is corrected by annotating the detected angle (-45° ..
+45°) and rotating the image.
+Optionally, also the orientation is corrected by annotating the detected angle (multiples of 90°) and transposing the image.
 The input images have to be binarized for this module to work.

 <table class="before-after">
   <thead>